 Why Go is easy to learn

 Go was designed with simplicity in mind, making it a beginner-friendly programming language.
-Courses that teach Go are generally quick and easy, and beginners can get started with our six-part course.
+Check out our Learn Go course, created in partnership with Google, to get started with the language.

 In 2014, Apple developed Swift as an alternative to Objective-C to use with macOS (MacBooks and iMacs) and iOS (iPhones and iPads).
 With its introduction, Swift presented many modern features that made programming significantly easier.
 Now, it’s the top choice of developers who build apps for Mac OSX, the Apple iPhone, Apple Watch, and Apple TV.